6th Street Bridge FAQs

 When will it be built?

-The next steps are to finalize a construction tender package, and release the tender in 2024.
-The City plans to award the construction contract by the end of 2024, but on-site construction may not begin right away.
+The next steps are to award the construction contract to the successful proponent.
+On-site construction may not begin right away.
 The chosen contractor will need to order materials and begin fabricating components.
 Construction also needs to be scheduled around various environmental work windows.
-Grant funding guidelines require construction to be completed by January 2026.
+The preliminary schedule at this time shows construction on site beginning in fall of 2025 and completion in summer of 2026.
+The granting authorities have approved the updated construction timeline.

 -